This time capsule

 in 25 years.

-Fire is an important artifact of human culture, traditionally used as a hub for oral traditions and critical to technological progress.
-The element of water is captured through the fluidity of the Orca's path within the bottle's sea-green glass and the foaming, bubbly surface of the bottle cap.
+Fire is central to human culture; used as a hub for oral traditions and critical to technological progress.
+The element of water is captured through the fluidity of the orca's path within the bottle's sea-green glass and the foaming, bubbly surface of the bottle cap.

-The form is designed within the physical constraints of the bottle, and all movement is achieved through flame-worked Yupo Paper (a synthetic, waterproof material).
+The form is achieved through flame-worked Yupo Paper (a synthetic, waterproof material).
 The orcas come alive when viewed through the rippled surface of the bottle.

-The bottle will be concealed in the new Tepper building, currently under construction, on Carnegie Mellon University's Pittsburgh campus where it will remain until its unveiling in the year 2041.
+The bottle will be concealed in the new Tepper building on Carnegie Mellon University's Pittsburgh campus where it will remain until its unveiling in the year 2041.